Star-Lord-XIII/project-euphonia-app/api/Readme.md

 **Note**: when deploying whisper large, we need more memory, and in consequence also up the CPUs.
 Configure `memory` and `cpu` accordingly.

-**Note**: when deploying model trained for a language different than English, configure the language in the app python script.
+**Note**: when deploying model trained for a language other than English, configure the language in the app python script.
 For example, this is the configuration for serving Italian transcription models:

 ```python
 # set language to whatever language you used in fine-tuning the model